 If you have User Security enabled on a model or project, as an administrator you can also set up Perspective Settings that identify the Perspectives available to users in each of the defined security groups.
 See the Perspectives for Security Groups Help topic.

 Access

 These access options display the 'Perspective Sets' dialog, through which you can create customized Perspectives.

-Ribbon Start > Desktop > Perspectives > Manage Perspectives > Personal Sets or Model-Based Sets Design > Model > Perspectives > Manage Perspectives > Personal Sets or Model-Based Sets
+Ribbon Start > All Windows > Perspective >

+Settings > Personal Sets or

+Model-Based Sets

 Create Custom Perspective